 - Make sure to read your rental contract when renting

-- Insure your rental RV
+- Ensure your rental RV

-- Beware of hidden charges when renting from dealerships and rental companies
+- Beware of hidden charges when renting from dealerships and rental companies.

 - When renting for a year, you can get a lower rent rate

-Helpful apps while RVing
+Helpful Apps while RVing

 The following are some apps that offer much convenience while RVing.